 Previously known only to a few fishermen, a shipwreck lies under 35 feet of murky water just off the Pacific coast of El Salvador.

-The circumstances behind the wreckage — what kind of ship it was, when it sank and what it was carrying — was an underwater mystery until Transylvania University professor Chris Begley ’88 and his colleague Roberto Gallardo braved the intense, washing-machine-like currents and surges to investigate the site.
+The circumstances behind the wreckage — what kind of ship it was, when it sank and what it was carrying — made for an underwater mystery until Transylvania University professor Chris Begley ’88 and his colleague Roberto Gallardo braved the intense, washing-machine-like currents and surges to investigate the site.

 After some initial dives, Gallardo invited the Transylvania anthropology professor to look at the site a few years ago.
 (Begley and Gallardo, who is with El Salvador’s Guzmán National Anthropology Museum, had previously worked together back when Begley was grad student at the University of Chicago.)
 The two dove down to the wreckage and discovered pottery from the 1850s and a piece of textile from a blue, woolen garment — perhaps a maid’s uniform.